-Keywords research and SEO is a great way to bring more traffic to your website and helps people find your business online.
+Keywords research and SEO are great ways to bring more traffic to your website and help people find your business online.

 You’re probably also aware that implementing search engine optimization into your content is a key tactic that can improve your SEO ranking.

-However, it’s also important to be aware that having the wrong phrases or too many keywords can negatively impact your ranking.
+However, it’s also important to be aware that having the wrong phrases or too many keywords can negatively impact your ranking, especially as Google evolves its algorithm over time.

 Since what people search for plays an important role in people finding your business online it’s important to know how to use them properly.